 Study of the information contained in balance sheets, income statements, statements of cash flow, and footnotes in the annual reports of corporations.
 Includes analysis of the relationships and predictability of such information.
 The course includes case studies, computerized analyses and library research.
 Prerequisite: ACCT-200.
 4 SH.

 This course focuses on securities that promise a fixed income stream.
 Topics include features of bonds, risk of bonds, yield spreads, duration, convexity, term structure, volatility of interest rates, and CDO's.
 Financial models are developed using Excel and focusing on extraction of financial data and converting it into models useful for financial decision-making.
-Prerequisites: MGMT-340 and MGMT-342.
+Prerequisites: FINC-340 and FINC-342.
 4 SH.

 Topics of current importance and interest in finance.
-Prerequisites: MGMT-340.
+Prerequisites: FINC-340.
 2-4 SH.

 Information Systems Courses

 This course deals primarily with the development of the approaches for the analysis, design, and development of database systems in today's business environment.
 Major emphasis is placed on the development of a series of models that culminate with the creation of a working database system.
 These models cover the entire system's development life cycle and are critical to ensure the development of an effective database solution.
 Prerequisites: Sophomore standing and PRDV-100 or COMM-101 and instructor's permission.
 4 SH.

 INFS-271 E-Business Applications Development

 INFS-276 Simulation Models